ZhengxiangShi/LexicalEntrainment/README.md

   - [Citation](#citation)

 ## Overview
-You can reproduce the experiments of our paper [Lexical Entrianment for Conversation Systems]().
+You can reproduce the experiments of our paper [Lexical Entrainment for Conversation Systems](https://arxiv.org/abs/2310.09651).

 > **Abstract**
 >